PCU Dolphins

 The PCU Dolphins are the senior athletic teams that represent Philippine Christian University.
 They are currently playing at the National Athletic Association of Schools, Colleges and Universities (NAASCU), after spending a leave of absence from the National Collegiate Athletic Association (Philippines) basketball.

 Their 2004 title was their only NCAA basketball title.
 The juniors team are the Baby Dolphins while the women's team are the Lady Dolphins.

 After the revelation in early 2007 that several of PCU's junior basketball players entered the university using fraudulent papers, the league suspended the school for the 2007-08.
 With the agreement that their seniors team can play on the 2008-09 season, the school took a voluntary leave of absence from the league starting at the 2009-10 season, in which they should re-apply their membership if ever they intend to return.

 Name

 Originally, the PCU administration chose a killer whale, but they instead chose a mammal close to their heart, the dolphin.
 The Juniors (high school) team are the Baby Dolphins.

 Basketball

 History

 The PCU Dolphins entered the NCAA in 1996 headed by Orly Torrente (Seniors) and Karl de Guia (Juniors).
 Then known as the PCU Saints then went to the latter known, PCU Dolphins.
 They were known for their exemplary defense and hunger for the ball, leading to their only NCAA championship in 2004.
 The Dolphins' only problem is that they cannot seem to keep a head coach.

-Also, the Baby Dolphins lose their best players to other college teams.
-Great players have been coming out of the PCU Baby Dolphins squad, but the coaches cannot seem to convince them to stay in PCU.
-Good players have included Ronjay Buenafe (EAC Generals), Rabeh Al-Hussaini (Ateneo Blue Eagles), James Mangahas (De La Salle Green Archers), Allan Mangahas (Mapua Cardinals), Jake Pascual (San Beda Red Lions) and Gabby Martinez.
+Players from the Baby Dolphins have left to join other college teams.
+These have included Ronjay Buenafe (EAC Generals), Rabeh Al-Hussaini (Ateneo Blue Eagles), James Mangahas (De La Salle Green Archers), Allan Mangahas (Mapua Cardinals), Jake Pascual (San Beda Red Lions) and Gabby Martinez.